 Personally, I would sign up for the forum and reach out to these people.
 More often than not, they’ll be happy to talk to you about their experience with their breeder.

 Due to their unique combination of breeds, a husky corgi mix might require more attention than other breeds if you want to have a healthy, happy companion.

 Strict diet and exercise needs will mean a degree of more responsibility and effort than other easier-to-care-for breeds like a beagle or greyhound.

 With a thick coat, this mix wouldn’t be recommended to families or individuals with allergies or who don’t have the time to properly care for the dog’s fur.
 However, if the right attention and time is put in, you’ll have a sharp-looking dog.

 Medical concerns can be kept under control with proper care, but be ready to check the horgi’s parents for genetic issues if you want a better chance at a healthy puppy with a long life ahead of it.

-Playful and loyal, horgis are great around kids, stemming from their gentle corgi side.
+Playful and loyal, horgis are great around kids, as a result of the fun-loving corgi side and the playful husky side.
 However, a responsible adult is important to have as the main caregiver to ensure the dog receives regular exercise and a balanced diet.